 Indiana Foundation Service is proud of our foundation team.
 They have received advanced training and certification as part of the Groundworks network.
 When we come and visit your home, we bring the knowledge of hundreds of successful foundation repair projects with us.

-Gives us a call today at 1-800-978-6980, and one of our certified field inspectors will visit your home for a free foundation inspection.
+Contact us today and one of our certified field inspectors will visit your home for a free foundation inspection.
 During this consultation, our foundation expert will complete a thorough evaluation of your home, identify the issue, and explain the solution.
 The inspector will answer any questions you have, as well as put together a full, written cost estimate of recommended repairs tailored to your home’s specific needs.
 He also will take your budget into account and review payment and financing options.

 Take your time to review the recommended project and reach out to your inspector with any questions or concerns.
 Then, after the work, price, and schedule sounds good to you, we take care of the issue.
 You can expect expert service, permanent solutions and fast installation.
 You are our top priority, and our work is not done until you are completely satisfied with the project.
 So, don’t be afraid to speak up with any questions or if something does not meet your expectations.
 Also, keep in mind that we offer service and maintenance opportunities to ensure our work and your home remains protected.